Joan of Arc (1948 film): Differences in versions

 The edited version might be considered more cinematic through its use of maps and voice-over narration to explain the political situation in France.
 (In the full-length version, Joan's family discusses the political situation during dinner.)
 The full-length version, although not presented as a play-within-a-play, as the stage version was, nevertheless resembles a stage-to-film adaptation, makes great use of Maxwell Anderson's original dialogue, and may seem, to some, stagy in its method of presentation, despite having a realistic depiction of the Siege of Orléans.

 Reception

 Critical reception

 One of the frequent criticisms of the film is that Bergman, who was 33 at the time she made the movie, was nearly twice as old as the real Joan of Arc was at the time of the events dramatized.
 Bergman went on, at age 39, to play Joan again in the 1954 Italian film Giovanna d'Arco al rogo (Joan at the Stake).

-Several contemporary critics criticized the film for being slow-paced and dialogue-driven, as does contemporary critic Leonard Maltin, who has not yet reviewed the full-length version; he has said that there is "not enough spectacle to balance the talky sequences".
+Several contemporary critics criticized the film for being slow-paced and dialogue-driven.
+Contemporary critic Leonard Maltin—who had not reviewed the full-length version—writes in his 2009 movie guide that there is "not enough spectacle to balance the talky sequences".